Flash3388/FlashLib/README.md

 - Camera interfacing using openCV.
 - Sensor and Motor Controllers Interfacing: Interfaing with motor controllers and sensors for Raspberry PI and BeagleBone Black platforms.
 - Human Interface Devices Interfacing: Remote control of robots using Human Interfacing Devices.
 - Control Station: Pre-Made control software for robots using Raspberry PI and BeagleBone Black platforms.
+(WIP)
 - Action Scheduler: An action scheduling system to allow simple managment of robot system functionalities.
 Similar to the WPILib scheduling system but more sophisticated.
-- Algorithms: Built-In sensor-based motion algorithms and vision-based motion-algorithms.
+- Algorithms: Built-In sensor-based motion algorithms and vision-based motion algorithms.
 - Generic Drive Systems: Built-in generic drive systems, including: Tank drive, Mecanum drive and Omni-Directional drive.
 - Flashboard: A robot operator's sophisticated dashboard with build-in image processing and several tools for working with linux computer platforms.
 - HAL: An Hardware Abstraction Layer with Raspberry PI and Beaglebone Black implementation.
+(WIP)

 ## Dependencies